Here is a recap the Newsletter from Clifford Law Offices, P.C. Winter, 2015 Volume 19 Number 2 edition:

 Clifford Law Scrapbook

 Bob Clifford received the Award of Honor by the Chicago Police Memorial Foundation, dedicated to providing support for officers injured or killed in the line of duty and for their families.
-It also recognizes exceptional.

 Bob Clifford speaks to DePaul Law School students about what they can expect in their legal careers.
-Rooney, who recently retired from the paper.

 Bob Clifford spoke to a group of externs and clerks on life after law school organized by the Hon.
 E. Kenneth Wright, Presiding Judge of the Municipal Division, Cook County Circuit Court.